gdi3d/beautiful-jekyll/_posts/2020-01-18-your-filename.md

 > Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

-Translation: It allows you to keep a **history** of the changes in your code over time and allows multiple developers to work on the same project without worring about screwing things up badly.
+Translation: It allows you to keep a **history** of the changes in your code over time and allows multiple developers to work on the same project without worrying about screwing things up badly.

 You can learn how to use it at [https://try.github.io/levels/1/challenges/1](https://try.github.io/levels/1/challenges/1)